fdbtrs/Self-restrained-Triplet-Loss/README.md

 Citation

-If you used any codes provided in this repository, please cite the following paper
+If you used any of the codes provided in this repository, please cite the following paper

 @article{boutros2021unmasking,
   title={Unmasking Face Embeddings by Self-restrained Triplet Loss for Accurate Masked Face Recognition},